Menu

 Location and Date

-The symposium is scheduled for March 13 & 14, 2026 and will be held in Napa, California with both in-person and virtual presentations.
+The symposium is scheduled for March 12, 13 & 14, 2026 and will be held in Napa, California with both in-person and virtual presentations.
+With the opening reception being held on Thursday, March 12.
+Live symposium streaming is currently being studied and may be added.
 The symposium is not limited to WCAPT membership nor the Western Chapter locale.
 Selected virtual presenters may join from off-site locations and attendance is not necessary to participate.
-Complimentary symposium admission given to the selected in-person presenters.

 Contact Information